MH370 – frankly speaking, the last thing we need now is a missing plane…

-Before that, it was the case of the 2 impostors (at one point, it was 4 people) and another is the actual people who did not check in.
-This has not been really settled with both MAS and the police seems to be making conflicting statements.
+Before that, it was the case of the 2 impostors (at one point, it was 4 people) and another is the actual people who did not check-in.
+This has not been really settled with both MAS and the police seem to be making conflicting statements.

-On the change of flight path, if it is true, is not only unfair to the various countries especially Vietnam who have pitched in their valuable time and resources looking out for any evidence of the plane.
-It is also unfair to the family and friends of the missing passengers who have kept in the dark on what had happened to their loved ones.
+The change of flight path, if it is true, is not only unfair to the various countries especially Vietnam who have pitched in their valuable time and resources looking out for any evidence of the plane.
+It is also unfair to the family and friends of the missing passengers who have kept in the dark about what had happened to their loved ones.

-It is also shows the state of chaos and confusion that the authorities are in even within themselves.
+It also shows the state of chaos and confusion that the authorities are in even within themselves.
 And that is very embarrassing.
-On the other hand, the shortcomings and loopholes in the national security is just too glaring.
+On the other hand, the shortcomings and loopholes in national security are just too glaring.

 The Air Force said that they did not intercept the plane because it was not classified as hostile (I read somewhere that it is because the plane was flying away from Malaysia but once again, this information is not made known for all).

-Damn, didn’t these people learned anything from the 9-11 when commercial planes were used in the act of terrorism.
+Damn, didn’t these people learned anything from 9-11 when commercial planes were used in the act of terrorism?
 Didn’t a commercial plane deviating from its original flight plane without a proper authorisation raised a red flag to those manning the radar station?

 Don’t the immigration department kept the entry records to compare?
-No wonder KLIA have been a haven for drug dealers and carriers and criminals from Iran, Nigeria, Latin America and other red-flagged countries.
+No wonder KLIA has been a haven for drug dealers and carriers and criminals from Iran, Nigeria, Latin America and other red-flagged countries.

-I recall Datuk Azharuddin in one of the press conference as saying that they wish not indulge in speculations but rather deploy a more scientific method to identify and search for the missing plane.
+I recall Datuk Azharuddin in one of the press conferences as saying that they wish not to indulge in speculations but rather deploy a more scientific method to identify and search for the missing plane.
 I liked the way he stressed the point and kept his confidence up.